ulaganathanv/spring-boot-docker/README.md

 * $ kubectl get nodes - To see the list of nodes.
 * $ kubectl get pods - To see the list of pods.
 * $ kubectl get services - To see the list of services.
+* $ kubectl describe pod spring-boot-docker - To see the pod details.
 * $ kubectl describe service spring-boot-docker - To see the service details.
 * $ kubectl delete service spring-boot-docker - To delete the service.
 * $ kubectl describe deployment spring-boot-docker - To see the deployment details.